danielorn/container-intro/lab2.3/README.md

 ```
 The readiness  probe is of type httpGet, which means it will make a http request to the specified path and port every 5 seconds (periodSeconds).
 Once the HTTP requests returns 200 the probe will deem the container ready to receive traffic and the pod can be added to the service.

 The `deployment.yaml` also sets and environment variable on the container called `STARTUP_DELAY`.
-This is an artifical delay added to the startup script.
-When a new pods is created it will take STARTUP_DELAY number of seconds before the application is ready.
+This is an artificial delay added to the startup script.
+When a new pods is created it will take `STARTUP_DELAY` number of seconds before the application is ready.
 Set it to a value (20-30) so that you have the chance to observe how pods shift from not ready to ready.

 **Apply the service**
 ```